 3. Resume: Include a resume listing your college honors, scholarships, extracurricular activities, publications, community service, performances, employment and other activities that you consider most significant.

-4. Transcripts: Villanova transcripts must be requested at least a day in advance from the Registrar’s Office.
+4. Official Transcripts: Villanova transcripts may be requested electronically from the Registrar’s Office.
+To submit electronically, please address the transcript to Allison Payne at email@example.com.
 If you have attended other undergraduate institutions (full time or summer study), include transcripts from these schools.

 5. Two Recommendations: Your recommendations should address your academic potential and your ability to flourish in and contribute to a different cultural environment.
 Your recommenders should be professors; they may send their letters separately to firstname.lastname@example.org.
 Please provide your recommenders with the recommendation instructions and coversheet found below.